vim-scraper/vim-scraper.github.com/news/_posts/2011-02-20-email-unfuddled.md

 There are a number of other changes
 ([like this](https://github.com/crissmancd/vim_scripts_redesign))
-queued up for vim-scripts.org but $dayjob has been taking up all my time.
+queued up for vim-scripts.org but $dayjob has been taking up a lot of imte.
-Big thanks to gmarik for keeping keeping the fires burning while I'm out.
+Big thanks to gmarik for keeping keeping the fires burning.